 - ERu El Ezhum venRu – Winning over the seven bulls [“El” is just a slang and no specific meaning].
-Winning over the bulls that are the obstacles to unite with nappinnaip pirAtti.
+Winning over the bulls which are the obstacles to unite with nappinnaip pirAtti.

 - nIRE seydha – burnt into ashes as sIthA pirAtti mercifully said.

 - nedum sudarch chOdhi – It is the divine victorious form of SrI rAma who annihilated rAvaNa along with entourage.
-AzhwAr says that emperumAn should remove his obstacles like he removed them as SrI rAma.
+AzhwAr says that emperumAn should remove his obstacles just as he removed them as SrI rAma.

-- un ponnadich chErththu ollai – He concludes with the principle he highlighted in thiruvAimozhi 2.9.1 “nin semmA pAdha paRputh thalai sErththu” (place my head in your reddish great lotus feet).
+- un ponnadich chErththu ollai – He concludes with the principle he highlighted in thiruvAimozhi 2.9.1 “nin semmA pAdha paRputh thalai sErththu” (place my head on your reddish great lotus feet).

-- un ponnadi – your divine feet are capable of giving knowledge even to stone [SrI rAma relieving ahalyA from stone form by touching that which she acquired due to a curse].
+- un ponnadi – your divine feet are capable of giving knowledge even to stone [SrI rAma relieving ahalyA from stone form, which she acquired due to a curse, by touching that ].